 “I had a candidate who was getting really good benefits from his existing firm and would only agree to move if the new employer agreed to pay his housing loan on top of the 30% salary increase that he was going to get anyway,” says Christina Ng, executive director at LMA Recruitment in Singapore.
 “He was a very senior guy, but you could have knocked me over with a feather when I heard this demand.”

 Singapore and Hong Kong already offer low income tax rates by global standards – but not low enough for one job seeker recently.
-“I had a candidate wanting a ridiculous nett take-home salary,” says Richard Aldridge, a director at recruiters Black Swan Group in Singapore.
+“I had a candidate wanting a ridiculous nett take-home salary,” says Richard Aldridge, Asia Pacific MD at recruiters Black Swan Group in Singapore.
 “To move he wanted the company to pay his tax bill, or at least make up for it in a pay uplift.”

 So-called expat packages – additional benefits paid to staff hired from abroad – are almost extinct in Singapore.
 But in an effort to localise their ranks, banks in the city state are encouraging overseas-based Singaporeans to relocate – and some of these returnees are now asking (unsuccessfully) for ‘expat’ packages.
-“For Singaporeans looking to come back home, the question of a full expatriate deals – including kids’ education, housing and transport allowances – does get raised,” says Gary Lai, Southeast Asia managing director at recruiters Charterhouse Partnership.
+“For Singaporeans looking to come back home, the question of a full expatriate deals – including kids’ education, housing and transport allowances – does get raised,” says Gary Lai, Singapore managing director at recruiters Charterhouse.